-Image Type Billing Private System disk image, ISO image, or data disk image: free OBS buckets invisible to users are provided for free to store the images.
+Image Type Billing Public Free Private System disk image, ISO image, or data disk image: free OBS buckets invisible to users are provided for free to store the images.
 Full-ECS image: charged for the storage on CSBS or CBR If the image is created from a CSBS or CBR backup, you will be billed for the space used to store the CSBS or CBR backup.
 Shared If it is a system or data disk image, the OBS storage is free.
 If it is a full-ECS image, you will be billed for the space used to store the CBR backup.
 NOTE Full-ECS images created from a CBR backup can be shared but those created from a CSBS backup cannot.
+KooGallery Determined by the image provider.